Bangarang (EP): Composition

 Musically, while Bangarang prominently uses elements of electro house, dubstep and progressive house, it is more diverse than his previous material, including multiple influences of trance, drum and bass, rap rock, experimental rock and ska.
 It uses syncopated rhythmic build-ups, technical breakdowns, "chopped-up" vocal hooks and vocal samples throughout its composition.

 The first track, "Right In", has multiple influences of dubstep and electro house and has been described as "one long adrenaline rush of stabbing keyboard chords, sawed-off vocal samples and Skrillex's trademark: squirming, squalling synth lines".
 It has also been compared to the opener on his previous remix EP More Monsters and Sprites, "First of the Year (Equinox)".
-The title track, "Bangarang", also uses heavy influences of Moombahcore and has been compared to the previous track on the EP.
+The title track, "Bangarang", also uses heavy influences of Moombahcore and has been compared to the previous track.
 It uses "chopped-up vocal hooks" performed by American rapper Sirah, with the last line of the song saying "I'm eating Fun Dip right now/Not givin' a fuck".
 It has been described as having a "concussive collection of blips and bursts that sounds like something Moby might hear in his head during a heart attack".
 Breakn' a Sweat was written for the 2012 documentary film Re:Generation.
 It has been described as combining "proggy guitar hooks, psychedelic organ chords, and Jim Morrison samples with a snarling, Prodigy-esque vocal and a filthy slab of dub bass".
-It has been highlighted as the most unusual track on the EP by several music critics.
+It has been highlighted as the most unusual track on the release by several music critics.
 "The Devil's Den" features guest contributions from Wolfgang Gartner and has been described as "Daft Punk-go-Dirty Vegas".
 It uses elements of trance, techno, ska and rave.

-"Right On Time" has been described as "a percussive, hard house collaboration with 12th Planet and Kill the Noise which eventually builds into a feverish slice of happy hardcore", and although it has been complimented for its uniqueness in comparison with the rest of the EP, its use of repetition has been criticized.
-"Kyoto" is a "rap-metal fusion" that is the second track on the EP to feature Sirah.
+"Right on Time" has been described as "a percussive, hard house collaboration with 12th Planet and Kill the Noise which eventually builds into a feverish slice of happy hardcore", and although it has been complimented for its uniqueness in comparison with the rest of the record, its use of repetition has been criticized.
+"Kyoto" is a "rap-metal fusion" that is also the second track to feature Sirah.
 It has been compared to rap rock artists such as Linkin Park and Travis Barker.
-"Summit" is the final track on the EP (with the exception of the iTunes edition) and features English singer-songwriter Ellie Goulding.
+"Summit" is the final track (with the exception of the iTunes edition) and features English singer-songwriter Ellie Goulding.
 It is an electronic song that has elements of chillstep and uses Skrillex's "chopped up", Auto-Tune vocals.
 Goulding's vocals have been described as "ethereal" and "delicate".
-The iTunes edition of the EP includes an "Orchestral Suite" performed by Varien.
+The iTunes edition of Bangarang includes an "Orchestral Suite" performed by Varien and arranged by Van Dyke Parks.